understanding gibsons repair and restoration services

 Initial Assessment of Guitar’s Condition

 The first step in Gibson’s repair and restoration process is a thorough general assessment of the guitar’s condition.
 This inspection entails evaluating all aspects of the instrument, from checking for any structural damage to looking at the condition of its finish.
-Other elements such as the state of the frets, the neck, the joint, and the tuning keys are all rigorously examined.
+Other elements, such as the state of the frets, the neck, the joint, and the tuning keys, are rigorously examined.

 Restoration and Repair Services